 of David Heidenstam's writings.

 A range of David Heidenstam’s writings have now appeared in print.
 Microfictions, in Tales for my dog.
-A theatre script, in In the beginning… And poetry in the journals Acumen, Agenda, Ambit, The Journal, Orbis, and Prole (UK), Two Thirds North (Sweden), and the American Journal of Poetry, Blue Unicorn, and Cold Mountain Review (USA), as well as in Faber, Carcanet, and other anthologies.
+A theatre script, in In the beginning… And poetry in the journals Acumen, Agenda, Ambit, en bloc, The Frogmore Papers, The Journal, Orbis, Pennine Platform, and Prole (UK), Two Thirds North (Sweden), and the American Journal of Poetry, Blue Unicorn, and Cold Mountain Review (USA), as well as in Faber, Carcanet, and other anthologies.
 As a result, the first assessments are beginning to appear, either as literary reviews or academic mentions.

 Tales for My Dog is one of the most impressive collections of microfictions that I’ve ever read.
 Its range of genre, subject and feeling is remarkable.
 Among the many little gems in Heidenstam’s book are pieces that resemble aphorisms, parables and beast fables, as well as miniature second-person narratives.
 Heidenstam expertly combines the realist, the funny and the absurd in a way that resembles short shorts by some of the greatest practitioners of the genre, such as Robert Coover, Lydia Davis and Dan Rhodes.
 At times, his writing has a beautiful meditative quality, as when he closes a piece with the words: “There are too many people in this world, and you can’t tell anything about their lives.”
 For me, the volume provides conclusive evidence that microfiction has a much greater range and affective potential than is commonly believed.